tumblr/genesis/testenv/README.md

 accurately reflect the typical production boot ROMs which only support PXE.

+You can use the test environment to build the genesis image.

 ## Requirements:

 * [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_4_3) (version 4.3.10 because of the included .ova file)